Knowledge Hub

 Permanent: stability, benefits, long-term projects.
 Consulting: variety, flexibility, higher hourly rates.

-Can I be a consultant without experience?
+Can a beginner become a consultant without experience?

 Not initially.
 Build 2-3 years of corporate experience first, then transition to consulting.